Shivamds15/tic-tac-toe/README.md

 - JavaScript

 ## How to Play

+- Visit My Gitub Hosted Website and Play : wdd

+OR

 1. Clone the repository: `git clone https://github.com/your-username/tic-tac-toe.git`
 2. Open `index.html` in your web browser.